pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

+This post is the result of the last two years of searching, trying to understand how we need to move forward as a company and as a society.
 The majority of the section of this post about [the modern open access movement](#sec:the-modern-open-access-movement) was written in October *2012*{:.oldstyle}, when open access was probably at its peak of political popularity.
 Even though this a jump back in time as far as the open access